-- Multidisciplinary Approach - The Medical-Forensic Exam and Sexual Assault Evidence Collection - Transparency and Accountability of Law Enforcement for SAKs - Investigative Considerations - Processing Sexual Assault Kits in the Laboratory - Post-Analysis Communication and Policy Considerations i.
-Multidisciplinary Approach
+- Multidisciplinary Approach - The Medical-Forensic Exam and Sexual Assault Evidence Collection - Transparency and Accountability of Law Enforcement for SAKs - Investigative Considerations - Processing Sexual Assault Kits in the Laboratory - Post-Analysis Communication and Policy Considerations

-According to the working group's assessment, Alaska currently meets the standards identified in 17 of the 35 recommendations.
-Another seven recommendations are in progress, largely due to recently passed legislation signed in July 2019.
+According to the working group's assessment, Alaska currently meets the standards identified in 20 of the 35 recommendations.
 Of the remaining recommendations in the guide, they were viewed as works in progress and/ or ongoing training issues.